odow/StochOptFormat/README.md

   sequence of edges.
 Of those things, only the list of edges would be superfluous in a purely T-stage format.
 So, for the sake of a list of objects like `{"from": "1", "to": "2", "probability": 1}`, we get a format that trivially extends to infinite horizon problems and problems with a stochastic process that is not stagewise independent.

 - Q: MathOptFormat is too complicated.
 Why can't we use LP or MPS files?

-  A: Go read the literature review in the MOI paper [1].
+  A: Please read Section 2 of [2].

 - Q: You don't expect me to write these by hand do you?